 Preliminary Exam Committee Composition: At least three members of the Preliminary Examination committee must have a non-zero faculty appointment in the Department of Medical Physics.
-The preliminary exam chair will not be the student's advisor, and should be selected from one of the three Medical Physics faculty.
+The preliminary exam chair (selected by the student's research advisor) will not be the student's advisor and should be selected from one of the three Medical Physics faculty.
 The majority of members of the committee (at least three) must be tenured or tenure-track faculty.
 Two members may be from the Clinical Health Sciences (CHS) track, Clinician Teacher (CT) track, or hold a scientist position.
 One member shall be from outside the student's major department.